 There were no borders or natural boundaries to restrict the arena of this conflict.
 High-tech, fast moving, airmobile, armies raced around the globe in a titanic struggle to destroy each other.
 The ultimate-goal was world domination.
 To this effort, the industrialized nations expended the whole of their cutting-edge machinery of war in little more than ten weeks.
 They targeted and destroyed each other’s weapons systems, bases, and armies with a vengeance.
 The fear of retaliatory strikes enabled the major cities of the world to escape much of the effects of these engagements.
 The cities also had a low military significance and extensive cutting edge air defense systems.
 Destroying a heavily armed city could only be done through a concentrated barrage from space.
+To do this, the low orbit directed energy defenses of the cities would have to be destroyed first.
 For the whole of the war there was no will to carry out such an attack.
 This was mostly predicated on the sudden and sustained disruption in global communications and transportation.
 The loss of these capabilities made it virtually impossible for the industrialized sectors of the world to produce replacement weapons systems during the conflict.
 The war’s onslaught of destruction upon all quarters of the globe brought industry to a standstill.
 The weapons in hand comprised the entirety of the utensils of war that all nations possessed.
 The civilian sectors of the world were reduced to spectators underfoot of a contest between combatting war machines.

 The large population centers also benefited from the fact that a significant portion of the fighting took place in the space around the planet.
 The space around Earth had become a battlefield.
 From there all land-based forces and systems could be targeted and destroyed with little fear of retaliation from anything coming from below.
 To be a combatant, you had to have a space force.
 Victory was dependent upon controlling the heavens.
 Subsequently, the space above Earth became a cauldron of war.
 On a daily basis, the skies twinkled from hundreds of nuclear explosions as armadas of space-fighters battled for control of this ultimate high ground.
 Despite these engagements, very little radiation from these space-born battles filtered into Earth’s atmosphere.
 The bulk of it skirted around the planet along its radiation belt.